akka/akka-projection/docs/src/main/paradox/eventsourced.md

 ## SourcedProvider for eventsByTag

 A @apidoc[SourceProvider] defines the source of the envelopes that the `Projection` will process.
-A `SourceProvider` for the the `eventsByTag` query can be defined with the @apidoc[EventSourcedProvider] like this:
+A `SourceProvider` for the `eventsByTag` query can be defined with the @apidoc[EventSourcedProvider] like this:

 Scala
 :  @@snip [EventSourcedDocExample.scala](/examples/src/test/scala/docs/eventsourced/EventSourcedDocExample.scala) { #imports #sourceProvider }